automorph-org/automorph/docs/Quickstart.md

 ### Client

-Call a remote API using JSON-RPC over HTTP(S) via a type-safe local proxy created from an API trait.
+Call a remote API using JSON-RPC over HTTP(S) via a local proxy created from an API trait.

 ```scala
 import automorph.Default